McLeodMoores/starling-tools/opengamma-maven-plugin/README.md

  - List of additional scripts to copy unchanged.
 - zip
  - Set to false to turn off creation of an attached zip file, default false.
- - Property = "opengamma.generate.scripts.zip"
+ - Property = "starling.generate.scripts.zip"

 #### server-init

-These initialize an OpenGamma component server.
+These initialize a Starling component server.
 They are intended to be run directly from the command line.

-The recommended usage is to setup an opengamma-maven.plugin.properties file, see below.
+The recommended usage is to setup an starling.maven.plugin.properties file, see below.

 Properties:
 - config
- - The classpath location of an opengamma-maven.plugin.properties file.
+ - The classpath location of an starling-maven.plugin.properties file.
    Any value set in the properties file override command line arguments.
  - Command line property = "config"
 - className